iai-group/DialogueKit/docs/source/nlu.rst

 Rasa as a component library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*diet_classifier_rasa* implement Rasa´s DIET classifier.
+*diet_classifier_rasa* implement Rasa's DIET classifier.
 This is a Dual Intent and Entity Transformer, their paper can be read
 `here. <https://arxiv.org/pdf/2004.09936.pdf>`_

 Normally one would use Rasa as the underlying platform.
 But for our use-case we need to use it as a component in Dialoguekit.
 This proved to be possible with a bit of effort.
 Rasa is distributed with a Apache 2.0 license, granting us free use.